contino/cucumber-declarative-gherkin/README.md

 This is a training aide to help people learn Declarative Gherkin.
 It is not easy to learn Declarative Gherkin.
-Thus, this is helps people understand how to take what they learned in training and see it working as a whole.
+Thus, this is helps people understand how to take what they learned in training and see it working, as a whole.

 ## Perquisites